veronikapavlisin/import-framework/README.md

 Example architecture of a configuration-driven import pipeline for validating and deploying structured content across multiple environments.

+##### Real World Context

+This project demonstrates the architecture of an internal automation tool used to deploy content updates across multiple production environments.

+The system validates configuration and structured data before executing transactional updates across multiple database targets.
+The design allows new import types to be added through dedicated importer classes without modifying the core import engine.

 ##### Architecture Overview

-This project demonstrates a configuration-driven import pipeline designed for safely deploying structured content across multiple environments.

-The system processes import definitions from YAML configuration files, loads structured XML content, validates the data, and executes the import through specialized importer plugins.

-##### Import Pipeline

 YAML configuration